edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ### Case Studies:

-Here are some examples of case study who leverage Kafka as its core in the manufacturing industries to build their digital platform.
+Here are some examples of case study who leverage Kafka as its core in the manufacturing industry to build their digital platforms.

 **Audi:** Audi, a German automobile manufacturer, uses Kafka to collect data from over 400 machines in its body shop.
 The data collected includes information on the status of each machine, the number of parts produced, and any errors or downtime.
 This data is used to optimize the manufacturing process, increase efficiency, and reduce downtime.